ombicen/imapsync-nextjs/README.md

 ## Security

-The application runs entirely on the client side, connecting directly to your IMAP servers.
+The application runs mostly on the client side, connecting directly to your IMAP servers.
 No data is stored on any server.

 ## Tech Stack